NOAA-PSL/UFS-RNR-configurations/README.md

 │   │   └── 3dvar
 ~~~

-The configuration archive for the respective UFS-RNR releases follows
+The configuration archives for the respective UFS-RNR releases follows
+this similar logic.
+The archives are paritioned according to the
+forecast model resolution and UFS forecast configuration (e.g.,
+`coupled` or `uncoupled`).
+For example, a coupled UFS-RNR experiment
+of cubed-sphere resolution C96 and using 64 unstaggered vertical
+levels would be denoted as `C96L64/coupled`.
+The archive is then
+further partitioned according to the UFS forecast type (i.e.,
+`cold-start` or `warm-start`).
+All cold-start dates for the respective
+configuration examples are relative to 0000 UTC 01 January 2016 while
+the warm-start dates are relative to 0600 UTC 01 January 2016.
+Each
-the same logic and contains the respective configuration (i.e., input
+component of the UFS-RNR contains the respective configurtion files
-files, YAML files, etc.,) corresponding to the experiment type (e.g.,
-coupled or uncoupled) and forecast type (e.g., cold-start or
-warm-start).
+used to the respective release baseline experiments.
+This includes the
+input files, the YAML files (where relevant), and other necessary
+input files required by the various UFS-RNR system applications.